 We found that the left hand side of the schematics, i.e. the breaking down of education and learning in terms of knowledge, skills, and attitudes and values could be a helpful way of thinking about different target areas for evaluation.
 They could act almost as a list of evaluation areas and criteria.
 However, we also agreed that some of these components seem to place too much emphasis on learning as knowledge acquisition and ignore other experiential and social aspects of learning.
 Moreover, it also ignored other more informal ways of learning and of seeking knowledge.

 For the right hand side of the schematic, we agreed that the separation of agents could lead to thinking about learning technologies into terms that are likely to emphasise separation and isolation.
 It might not be helpful in considering more holistic views of interactions between these various actors.
-We also considered how moving different actors into the centre of the set of priorities is likely to change the dynamics between them, and therefore the framework as a whole.
+We also considered how moving different actors into the centre of the set of priorities is likely to change the dynamics between them and therefore the framework as a whole.
 For instance, what happens when technologies place emphasis on the teachers vs emphasis on the peers or the parents.
 We also considered the missing complexity of dealing with disabilities across these actors: the design and evaluation of technologies change when parents or teachers are disabled and not necessary the students only.
-So, in this sense our thinking about evaluations should be considering both moving different actors into the centre and considering disability across a wider range of actors and a wider range of disabilities.
+So, in this sense our thinking about evaluations should be considering both moving different actors into the centre, including multiple actors at the same time, and considering disability across a wider range of actors and a wider range of disabilities.
 This would result in a much more complex and richer picture of the challenges at hand, which is not captured by this framework.

 Finally, we noted the extent to which this kind of framework is applicable across the diversity of contexts researchers face.
 The framework reflects a western interpretation and vision for the future of learning.
 It might not be readily application to societies in the Global South who have yet even more diverse and richer conceptions of learning, of disability, and of interactions between the various actors depicted in the OECD framework.